 In order to adapt to different scenes, Pilot can adjust the

-Camera-- to adjust the stitching reference scene and see the changes in the stitching effect in real time.
+Camera-- to adjust the stitching focus and see the changes in the stitching effect in real time.

 Pilot can stitch photos and videos in the machine, which can save the complicated stitching operation on the computer and directly obtain the stitched files.